sgutierrez8c54/codeserv/Managing-a-Smartphone-Robot-Controller.md

 You can also use the FTC app to change the Robot Controller phone's name.

-**Important Note:** Changing the name of a Robot Controller changes the name of its wireless network.
-Once the name is changed, you might need to reconnect your devices (Driver Station and programming laptop/Chromebook) to the new network.
+**Important Note:** Once the name of your Robot Controller is changed, you might need to reconnect your devices (Driver Station and programming laptop/Chromebook) to the newly changed network.

 | Changing the Name of a Robot Controller|
 | ---- |